The Lighthouse (2019 film): Filming

-Because the filmmakers could not find a lighthouse suitable for the needs of the production, they constructed a 70-foot (20-meter) lighthouse set on Cape Forchu in Lief Erikson Park in Yarmouth County, Nova Scotia.
+Because the filmmakers could not find a lighthouse suitable for the needs of the production, they constructed a 70-foot (20-meter) makeshift lighthouse on Cape Forchu in Leif Erikson Park in Yarmouth County, Nova Scotia.
 Most of the interiors were filmed on sets constructed inside a hangar at Yarmouth Airport and in soundstages near Halifax.
-Principal photography began on April 9, 2018, and lasted approximately 35 days, which was slightly over schedule, as a result of unforeseen circumstances on set.
-Difficulties arose due to the remote location, the harsh climate, and technical caveats of the camerawork.
+Principal photography began on April 9, 2018, and lasted slightly over schedule at 35 days as a result of unforeseen circumstances on set.
+Problems were attributed to harsh weather, the lighthouse set's remoteness, and the technical demands of the shoot.
+Additional photography took place in Pinewood and Brooklyn.

-Eggers had already envisioned shooting The Lighthouse in black-and-white, with a boxy aspect ratio, before drafting of the script.
-Although he and director of photography Jarin Blaschke, who was working with Eggers for the third time, faced resistance from studio executives hoping to maximize the film's commercial prospects, the two men were adamant and did not want to shoot in color because they feared undermining the artistic integrity of their work.
-Initially, Eggers wanted to use a 1.33:1 aspect ratio, believing it would sufficiently capture the confined sets and the lighthouse's vertical orientation, but he reconsidered when Blaschke suggested, as a joke, instead using the 1.19:1 aspect ratio that was used fleetingly during the film industry's transition to sound.
-After further analysis of period films for inspiration, chiefly the German thriller M (1931), Blaschke determined that the 1.19:1 format endowed footage with a greater sense of confinement, while amplifying the physical isolation of the characters in their environment, and the film was shot in that ratio.
+Eggers envisioned shooting The Lighthouse in black-and-white, with a boxy aspect ratio, before preparing the script.
+Longtime collaborator Jarin Blaschke was hired as the film's director of photography in his third project with Eggers.
+They refused to shoot in color because they feared undermining the artistic integrity of their work, despite facing resistance from studio executives seeking to maximize profits for shareholders.
+At first, Eggers considered using 1.33:1 aspect ratio as he believed it would sufficiently capture the confined sets and the lighthouse's vertical orientation, but reconsidered when Blaschke suggested shooting in 1.19:1 aspect ratio as a joke, which was used fleetingly during the film industry's transition to sound.
+After further analysis of period films for inspiration, namely the German thriller M (1931), Blaschke determined that the 1.19:1 format endowed footage with a greater sense of confinement, while amplifying the physical isolation of the characters in their environment.
+As well, production took inspiration from Man of Aran (1934), Pickpocket (1959), In Cold Blood (1967), Béla Tarr, and Ingmar Bergman for the film's visual hallmarks.